Serious Personal Injuries — Premises Liability Attorney

-- Slip and fall injuries such as when a customer or tenant slips on ice which forms on the surface of the parking lot due to the negligence of the property owner, such as by leaving a sprinkler system on when temperatures are below freezing.
+- Slip-and-fall injuries such as when a customer or tenant slips on ice that forms on the surface of the parking lot due to the negligence of the property owner, such as by leaving a sprinkler system on when temperatures are below freezing.

 - Dog bites from a dog that had a history of biting and is not sufficiently restrained.

 - Injuries caused by an employee of a business or property owner that drops an object or knocks an object into a customer.